isdelrey/kafkajs-avro/README.md

 All features from Kafka.js are preserved and adapted.
 Take a look at the [Kafka.js](<https://github.com/tulios/kafkajs>) project to see what's available.
 All extra settings and variables required by this library are highlighted with `[Extra setting]` on the examples.

+#### Avro schema cache

+Requests to the avro registry are minimised by locally caching schemas

 #### Available modules

 ```typescript